ukonuidika/Portfolio-1-Assignment/README.md

 Throughout the website, the layout is responsive, ensuring a seamless experience across different devices and screen sizes.

+## Overall:
-Overall, my portfolio website effectively showcases my skills and projects in a professional and engaging manner, leaving visitors impressed and eager to learn more about what i have to offer.
+my portfolio website effectively showcases my skills and projects in a professional and engaging manner, leaving visitors impressed and eager to learn more about what i have to offer.

-Contact:
+## Contact:
-Linkedin:
+## Linkedin:
 Ukonu Idika.
 Student at Noroff.